fpc/FPCBuild/install/doc/readme.txt

 * Minimum requirements
 ****************************************************************************

+Processor:
-i386, x86_64, PowerPC, ARM or Sparc processor
+  i386, x86_64, PowerPC, ARM, MIPS, i8086, Motorola 68k, Sparc or JVM
+  runtime
 Win32:
  - MS Windows NT/2000/XP or later (Win95, 98 and ME are not supported
    in FPC officially any longer).